sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 priority_list             =      "dot1x"/"mab"                  ;Relative priority of methods to be used for authentication

+port_pae_role             =      "none"/"authenticator"         ;"none": PAC is disabled on the port
+                                                                "authenticator": PAC is enabled on the port

-port_control_mode         =      "auto"/"force_authorized"/     'auto": authentication enforced on port
+port_control_mode         =      "auto"/"force_authorized"/     ;"auto": authentication enforced on port
-                                "force_unauthorized" ;         'force_authorized": authentication not enforced on port
+                                "force_unauthorized" ;          "force_authorized": authentication not enforced on port
-                                                                'force_unauthorized": authentication not enforced on port but port is blocked for all traffic
+                                                                "force_unauthorized": authentication not enforced on port but port is blocked for all traffic

 host_control_mode         =      "multi-host"/"multi-domain"/   ;"multi-host": One data client can be authenticated on the port.
 Rest of the
                                 "multi-auth"/"single-auth"      clients tailgate once the first client is authenticated.